Pfern/ABSTAT/Day 2 2018/GibbsChallenge.md

 * Evaluate the need of setting a period of burn-in.

-* Find estimates of the parameters according to the decisions made in (b).
+* Find estimates of the parameters according to the decisions made in previous bullet.

 <details><summary>Click Here to see the answer</summary><p>